jabrena/spring-boot-user-beans/README.md

 ## Requirements

+- [ ] Visualize Beans running in the container
-- [ ] Design a tool to be used to understand better the beans that you use in your application.
+- [ ] Learn to disable beans not used
-- [x] List of user dependencies
+- [x] List of user dependencies (Jars)
-- [ ] Generate an inventory with the following relationship:
-    - 1 Maven dependency : n Beans in memory
-- [ ] Understand better the Spring Bean container
+- [ ] Understand what Beans comes from that dependency

 ## Convention over configuration